cookiesncream716/helloWorld2/README.md

 ticket.set('count', that.count)
 ```

 The `count` property in the editor box should now be updated every time the button is clicked.

-Now open your browser and try it out!
+Open your browser and try out the new changes!

 ### STAGE 5 - Add the ability to recognize a change in the count from an external source and update the text appropriately